Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Colossal Statues of Rameses II at the Luxor Temple

-Unlike some of the other sights I visited during my day tour of Luxor from Cairo, the Luxor Temple is located near the city center of Luxor.
+Unlike some of the other sights I visited during my day tour of Luxor, the Luxor Temple is located near the city center of Luxor.
 The surrounding area looked like it would be a great place to walk around and visit restaurants and shops.
 I did not have any time to explore as I was trying to see all of Luxor’s main tourist sights in one day.

 Looking Towards the Plaza in Front of the Main Entrance to the Luxor Temple